idle-meerkat/sdevwiki-fork/Port-Isolation.md

 This setting is available through (rt) netlink, and it has no equivalent in ioctl/brctl.

-### Switchdev Driver

-High-level requirements:
-* New bridge port attribute of type ‘isolated’
-* Ability to enable/disable port isolation on bridge physical port member

-CPSS APIs for reference:
-* cpssDxChBrgSrcIdPortDefaultSrcIdSet
-* cpssDxChBrgSrcIdGroupPortAdd
-* cpssDxChBrgSrcIdGroupPortDelete

-## Bridge Port Isolation

-Isolated ports cannot communicate between each other, but they can still communicate with unisolated ports.

 To isolate a bridge port, enter the following command:
 ```
 $ bridge link set dev sw1p1 isolated on